This post may contain affiliate links, from which we earn an income.

 Marshrutka to Mestia

 Marshrutka are shared minivans which operate a bit like buses but on a loose schedule.
-Marshrutka wait outside Zugdidi train station for the services coming from Tbilisi – as soon as you exit the station you’ll hear the drivers shouting their routes.
+Marshrutka wait outside Zugdidi train station for the services coming from Tbilisi, making it the perfect option for backpackers in Georgia.
+As soon as you exit the station you’ll hear the drivers shouting their routes.
 In between trains, you can also find marshrutka waiting at the bus stand near Zugdidi market.

 The marshrutka journey to Mestia takes around four hours but always be prepared for it to be longer, so aim to get the earliest marshrutka that you can.
 Expect to pay around US$20 one way for the trip.